pthrasher/coffee-plate/README.md

 Well, the long and short of it is that this didn't exist.
 Or, if it did, my magical google prowess was unable to find it.
 So, I made it.

+Okay, you got me...
+It did exist, but let me just say, there are a lot of people out there who don't really grok coffee script fully.
+The only other ones I could find weren't really written in idiomatic CS, and didn't really work the way I wanted them to.

+All in all, you're free to use what you like, but I like the way mine is layed out better.

 What do I define `it` as, you may ask?
 Well, `it` refers to some tasty jQuery plugin boilerplate written in coffee script, so that you may write your own jQuery plugins using coffee script.